 The device is a Flash Memory type 8-bit high performance RISC architecture microcontroller.

-Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of functions and features.
+For memory features, the Flash Memory offers users the convenience of multi-programming features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

 Analog features include a multi-channel 12-bit A/D converter and a comparator function.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM output functions.
-Communication with the outside world is catered for by including fully integrated SPI, I2C, and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Communication with the outside world is catered for by including fully integrated SPI, IC, and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.